Johno-ACSLive/ACS-Messaging/CONTRIBUTING.md

 ## Roadmap

 That doesn't mean the library is done, still a lot of work to do and I have the following in mind currently:
-- Convert this project over to .NET Core / Standard
+- ~~Convert this project over to .NET Standard version 2~~ - Complete!
 - Refactoring based on new framework capability
 - Add message framing
 - Add chunked transfers